garywiz/chaperone/doc/source/ref/command-line.rst

                                    	       		       run as if ``--user=<user>`` was specified.
 :ref:`--show-dependencies <option.show-dependencies>`	       Display service dependency graph, then exit.
 :ref:`--task <option.task>`				       Run in "task mode".
 This implies ``--log-level=err``, ``--disable-services``,
-                                   	       		       and ``--exit-kills``.
+                                   	       		       and ``--exitkills``.
 This switch is useful when the container publishes commands which must run in isolation, such as displaying container internal information such as version information.
 --version                          	       		       Displays the chaperone version number.